So, why is Victoria, British Columbia an amazing weekend trip idea?

 The perfect part about adding Chinatown to your itinerary is that it is a smaller area that won’t take up much of your travel time.
 You can still experience something new and take some cool photos in this great area.

-8. Walk Along the Waterfront at Inner Harbour
+8. Walk Along the Waterfront at Inner Harbor

 Considered to be one of the most beautiful harbors in the world, Victoria’s Inner Harbor is a one-stop destination for shopping, restaurants, and outdoor activities.